estimated starting salary

 ICI’s catering and cooking course turns your passion into a highly fulfilling profession!
 Many people have included eating out in their regular activities whether to foster personal or professional relationships.
 Additionally, the need to have food catered by a professional is a necessity ...
 Read more

 to maximize the amount of practical training and hands-on training incooking.
 The Diploma in Cooking is for individuals who works or wants to workas a chef in the catering and hospitality sector.
-This Cooking course teaches learners the skills and principles of effective culinaryskills, to develop the mind ...
+Cost The course fee includes every thing you need to complete the course, it includes registration, learning ...
 Read more

 Find a job